 Rayyan vs Consensus (2026)

 Side-by-side comparison of Rayyan vs Consensus: pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated July 2026.
+Last updated August 6, 2026 by The AI Agent Index Editorial Team.

 Rayyan